+- Material origin;

+- Material type;

-- Material origin; - Material transit route; - Supplier or beneficiary location; - Supplier or beneficiary sourcing origins over the past 12 months; - Subsidiary location and sourcing origins, and - Refinery location (for minerals claimed to originate from recyclable/scrap or mixed sources).
+- Material transit route;

+- Supplier or beneficiary location;

+- Supplier or beneficiary sourcing origins over the past 12 months;

+- · Subsidiary location and sourcing origins; and

+- Refinery location (for minerals claimed to originate from recyclable/scrap or mixed sources).

-Impala makes use of CAHRA Map by Kumi Consulting to determine whether any of the above supply chain elements are rated as a Conflict-Affected and High-Risk Area (CAHRA) or not.
+Impala makes use of CAHRA Map by Kumi Consulting, as well as reference to the EU CAHRA list, and the US Dodd Frank section 1502 to determine whether any of the above supply chain elements are rated as a Conflict-Affected and High-Risk Area (CAHRA) or not.
 The review process is repeated annually.

-A red flag is issued if any of the following conditions are present:
+A red flag is identified if any of the following conditions, as outlined in the OECD Annex II, are present:

-- The mined or recycled material originates from, has transited or has been transported via a conflict-affected and high-risk area (CAHRA). - The mined material is claimed to originate from a country that has limited known reserves, limited likely resources or is expected to have limited production levels of such mineral - The material is claimed to originate from a country through which material from a CAHRA is known or reasonably suspected to transit. - The material is claimed to originate from recyclable / scrap or mixed sources and has been refined in a country where material from CAHRAs is known or reasonable suspected to transit (precious group metals only). - Anomalies or unusual circumstances are identified through information collected which give rise to a reasonable suspicion that the material may contribute to conflict, or serious abuses associated with the extraction, transport, or trade of the metals. - The counterparty or other known upstream companies have shareholder or other interests in companies which supply material from or operate in a CAHRA where material originate from or is known to or reasonably expected to transit. - The supplier or other known upstream companies are known to have sourced material from a CAHRA in the last 12 months. - The supplier or other known upstream companies are located in a country which is reasonably considered to represent a country of high risk from a money laundering perspective. - The supplier or its ultimate beneficial owner(s), with significant influence over the supplier, are politically exposed person(s).
+- The mined or recycled material originates from, has transited or has been transported via a conflict-affected and high-risk area (CAHRA). - The mined material is claimed to originate from a country that has limited known reserves, limited likely resources or is expected to have limited production levels of such mineral1. - The material is claimed to originate from a country through which material from a CAHRA is known or reasonably suspected to transit. - The material is claimed to originate from recyclable / scrap or mixed sources and has been refined in a country where material from CAHRAs is known or reasonable suspected to transit (precious group metals only). - Anomalies or unusual circumstances are identified through information collected which give rise to a reasonable suspicion that the material may contribute to conflict, or serious abuses associated with the extraction, transport, or trade of the metals. - The counterparty or other known upstream companies have shareholder or other interests in companies which supply material from or operate in a CAHRA where material originate from or is known to or reasonably expected to transit. - The counterparty or other known upstream companies are known to have sourced material from a CAHRA in the last 12 months. - The counterparty or other known upstream companies are located in a country which is reasonably considered to represent a country of high risk from a money laundering perspective. - The counterparty or its ultimate beneficial owner(s), with significant influence over the supplier, are politically exposed person(s).

-&lt;sup>1 When using the OECD Guidance, Annex II Model policy, this is flagged when declared mineral volumes from a country are out of keeping with its known reserves or expected production levels.
+1 When using the OECD Guidance, Annex II Model policy, this is flagged when declared mineral volumes from a country are out of keeping with its known reserves or expected production levels.

-The metal-supplying counterparty, or other known upstream companies, are active in a higher-risk business activity, such as the arms trade, the gaming and casino industry or the field of antiques and art or are known to have a close relationship with religious and/or political and/or other sects and their leaders.
+The metal-supplying counterparty, or other known upstream companies, are active in a higher-risk business activity, such as the arms trade, the gaming and casino industry or the field of antiques and art, or are known to have a close relationship with religious and/or political and/or other sects and their leaders.

 2. Does the refiner assess risks in the light of the standards of their due diligence system?
+Comments and demonstration of compliance: